curthenrichs/curthenrichs.github.io/README.md

 # Personal-Website
-Development repo for my personal website using React
+Development repo for my personal website using React.

+For this project I am using [Ant Design](https://ant.design/), primarily for the clean, simplistic visual style it offers.